 The Sistine Chapel is the room where the College of Cardinals are locked in and required to decide on the next Pope.
 The walls and the ceiling are masterfully decorated.
-The walls are painted with frescoes by various artists and the Masterpiece of the ceiling fresco is painted by Michelangelo.
+The walls are painted with frescoes by various artists, and the Masterpiece of the ceiling fresco is painted by Michelangelo.

-Michelangelo Buonarroti (1475-1564) is one of the key Renaissance sculptors, painters and architects.
+Michelangelo Buonarroti (1475-1564) is one of the important Renaissance sculptors, painters and architects.
 He painted the Sistine Chapel from 1508-1512.The many figures painted on the high ceiling when viewed from the ground level look multidimensional and look like the sculptured figures we see in the Laocoön statute.

 The figures are depicted with the muscular strength to give them a presence that is powerful and at the same time beautiful.

 Below is the panel showing God in the act of creation of Adam.
 Michelangelo preferred to be a sculptor, and when he painted, he was virtually painting sculpture on a flat surface.
 This is apparently the case in the Sistine Chapel ceiling, where he painted impressive figures that embody both strength and beauty.